Done! But then after CPA Exam, what’s next?

 Most states requires CPA candidates to accumulate 1-2 years of accounting experience.
 A few states recognize only experience in public accounting, but many states are ok with either public or non-public accounting.

 Note that for most states your experience has to be verified and/or supervised by an active CPA licensee.
-For details, please check the CPA Exam Requirements By State – Section 3 on this specific topic.
+For details, check the CPA Exam Requirements by State and click on the corresponding link of your state.

 When you have everything fulfilled, simply download the license application form from the State Board, together with the initial license fee.
 Done!

 In order to keep your license active, you are required (in most states) to fulfill the CPA CPE requirements (continuing professional education), typically 80-120 hours every 2-3 years.

 Once you are done with your state CPA licensing, you may choose to apply for the AICPA — the largest professional accounting body in the world.
 You will also need to fulfill the CPE requirements but in most cases it would be the same as the ones required by your state.

 - I’m now a CPA.
 Should I get a CFA / MBA?

 Last But Not Least… Have You Announced The Good News Yet?

 Share your own success story here.
 Be the inspiration of all IPass readers!